OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ### Create an Environment and configure dynamic infrastructure

-By default, an environment is not allowed to have dynamic targets create or removed, so you will need to turn this on by editing the Environment settings.
+By default, an environment is not allowed to have dynamic targets created or removed, so you will need to turn this on by editing the Environment settings.

 ![Environment configuration](dynamic-infrastucture-environment-setting.png "width=500")